woodrush/lambda-8cc/README.md

 a programmable virtual CPU with an arbitrarily configurable ROM/RAM address size and word size with an arbitrary number of registers, all expressed as a single lambda calculus term.
 Despite its rather rich capability, LambdaVM has a very small lambda calculus term shown in [lambdavm.png](./bin/lambdavm.png).
+LambdaVM is also a self-contained project where you can enjoy assembly programming in lambda calculus.

 lambda-8cc is a port of [8cc](https://github.com/rui314/8cc) written by [Rui Ueyama](https://github.com/rui314) to lambda calculus, written in C. lambda-8cc is made by running 8cc on LambdaVM.